RSBalchII/Bolt/README.md

-# Context-Engine
+# Context-Engine: Infinite Context Pipeline

-> **Executive Cognitive Enhancement (ECE)** - A local-first memory system and agentic toolkit for cognitive augmentation.
+> **Executive Cognitive Enhancement (ECE)** - An infinite context system and cognitive augmentation toolkit that solves the traditional LLM context window limitation.

 **Philosophy**: Your mind, augmented.
 Your data, sovereign.
-Your tools, open.
+Your tools, open. **Infinite context, unlimited conversations.**

 ---

-## Architecture: Two Components, One System
+## Architecture: Three Components, One System

-Context-Engine consists of two primary components working in harmony:
+Context-Engine consists of three primary components working in harmony:

 ### 🧠 **The Core** - The Brain
 **Role**: Memory system, reasoning engine, and cognitive orchestration